RockefellerArchiveCenter/processing-manual/processing.md

 - Consider options for strategic physical placement of restricted material in the project/collection to assist with efficient retrieval of archival records and effective vault and collections management.

 - Physically relocating restricted material to a segregated box(es), or to the end of a collection or series/component is preferable (when viable), rather than having restricted and open materials stored in the same box.
-This facilitates faster and more efficient retrieval of open archival records, and offers RAC the opportunity to store the restricted material at an RAC facility other than Hillcrest.
+This facilitates faster and more efficient retrieval of open archival records and offers RAC the opportunity to store the restricted material at an RAC facility other than Hillcrest.

 - Regardless of physical location, the restricted material should always be described intellectually in the appropriate place within the finding aid.